What are Sporting Excellence Scholarships?

 How to apply

-Our Sporting Excellence scholarships inspire and enable you to achieve your sporting and academic goals at one of the UK’s top universities.
+Our Sporting Excellence Scholarships inspire and enable you to achieve your sporting goals alongside your academic studies.

 Sporting Excellence Scholarships,